epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 > Note : Both metric $\text{like}$ and $\text{pref}$ are required together in order to differentiate between actors without any preferences playing a role that is rare against actors with a clear preferences playing a persona outside of their comfort zone.

 ### Part III - Adding movie based comfort zones
+The third step is dedicated to the computation of comfort zones based on movie genre.
+For each actor, we have aggregated all movie data and computed a frequency vector of genres.
+Each element of the vector reflects the fraction of movies of a given genre that the actor played.
+The genre labels are saved separately.
+The resulting vector is added as a new column to our collection of movies characters and corresponding actors.

 ### Part IV - Modelisation of our project question